 - If the ATS is not able to parse your application, for example- due to an incompatible file type.

 Having said that, ATS are not always smart enough to process all document formats and structures.
-It makes sense to stick to best practices to ensure your application is processed smoothly. .
+When it comes to resume writing, it makes sense to stick to best practices to ensure your application is processed smoothly.
 This will give you the peace of mind that nothing gets lost in translation.

 Lastly, while ATS don’t reject applications, some ATS score them.
 Since employers may use these match rates to make informed decisions, we suggest keeping this in mind.
 Luckily, ATS score resumes using criteria set by human decision-makers, so if you submit a high-quality, relevant document, you can kill two birds with one stone.